The Declaration of Independence

 Those who drafted the Declaration believed that it was better to remove the section dealing with slavery than risk a long debate over the issue of slavery.
 They needed the support for independence from the southern states.
 The clause itself was stricken out at the request of delegates from South Carolina, and Georgia, but with the agreement of New England states.
 The delegates recognized that the Declaration was going to result in war with England and that if the colonies were not united, they would not prevail.
 It was too big an issue for thirteen separate and independent colonies to tackle before they had even formed a country or won independence from England.

-Thomas Jefferson, the most difficult of the founders to comprehend, twice tried to bring emancipation, yet he also held slaves until his death.
-His words here reveal his inner conflict about the issue:
+Thomas Jefferson, who enslaved over 600 people, twice tried to bring emancipation, yet he also held slaves until his death.

 Through it all, in creating the language that all men are created equal, Jefferson created the ideals and goals that have driven a nation and instilled a concept of what is the American mind for over 200 years.